AlasdairF/BinSearch/README.md

 		func (t *KeyBytes) AddAt(thekey []byte, i int) error				Returns error if thekey > 64 bytes func (t *KeyBytes) AddUnsorted(thekey []byte) error					Returns error if thekey > 64 bytes func (t *KeyBytes) Build() ([]int, error)							Returns slice mapping old indexes to new indexes.
-Can only be used after AddUnsorted, otherwise returns an error. func (t *KeyBytes) Reset() bool										Returns false if the structure is empty (Len() == 0) func (t *KeyBytes) Next() ([]byte, bool)							Returns: original slice of bytes, EOF (true = EOF) func (t *KeyBytes) Keys() [][]byte									Returns slice containing all the keys in order
+Can only be used after AddUnsorted, otherwise returns an error. func (t *KeyBytes) Optimize()										Copies all the data to new slices with capacity equal to length. func (t *KeyBytes) Reset() bool										Returns false if the structure is empty (Len() == 0) func (t *KeyBytes) Next() ([]byte, bool)							Returns: original slice of bytes, EOF (true = EOF) func (t *KeyBytes) Keys() [][]byte									Returns slice containing all the keys in order